 Bauchner noted it is unclear when the court will decide the case.
 When asked if he was hopeful of winning, he said, “Very much so.
 The record is clear.”

 The NJDOH and Cannabis

-Bauchner won the lawsuit on the 2018 ATC dispensary lawsuit last fall, in which he argued his clients were unfairly disqualified.
+Bauchner won the lawsuit on the 2018 ATC dispensary lawsuit last fall.
+He argued his clients were unfairly disqualified.
 He lamented the NJDOH has not accepted the court’s decision and sent a letter seeking further proof there were issues.